Arepas are round flatbreads made with corn. You can do just

 Beans:

-1 (15 oz.) can of black beans, rinsed and drained
+1 (15 oz.) can of black beans, rinsed and drained2-3 tablespoons water

 ½ teaspoon salt